-This will install the R package “SimpleITK” in /usr/local as root or your local R installation directory.
+This installs the R package “SimpleITK” in /usr/local as root or your local R installation directory.

-If you are working in a multi-user environment, and are considerate of your fellow users you can install the package in a local directory:
+If you work in a multi-user environment, and are considerate of your fellow users you can install the package in a local directory:

-Create a local directory where you will install your R packages
+Create a local directory to install your R packages

 In your home directory create a file named .Renviron with the following line

 Check that the R library paths include this directory, in an R shell or from RStudio:

 SimpleITK uses Sphinx to create the documentation hosted on read-the-docs.
 To build this documentation we set up a Python environment with the appropriate packages.

 The following are steps for setting up Sphinx:

 Create a Python virtual environment (“sitkenv” is the name for the new virtual environment and its directory in this example).

 python -m venv sitkenv